 Criteria for support

-The criteria for support are included in the LAND-at-scale programme document.
+The LAND-at-scale programme document includes the criteria for support.
 To qualify for support, ideas must:

 - follow the annual LAND-at-scale strategic plan and the strategic plans of the relevant Dutch Embassy;